 Tallow became a household term with the paleo movement.
 The paleo movement shone light on the wisdom of eating like our ancestors.

-More recently, ancestral eating and simply just a conscious realization that humans have not adapted as fast as our food system has, and that things like vegetable oils and margarines are not as healthy as they would like us to believe, have led people to look at other options.
+More recently, ancestral eating and simply just a conscious realization that humans have not adapted as fast as our food system has, and that things like vegetable oils and margarines are not as healthy as they would like us to believe, have led people to look at other traditional fat.

-And I tell you what – home grown potatoes, fried in tallow?
+And I tell you what – home grown potato french fries, fried in tallow?
 There’s nothing like it.

 Tallow vs. Lard

 If tallow is the rendered beef fat used in cooking, lard is the rendered pork fat from pigs.